 The Best 4 Food Sensitivity Testing Methods

-These are the 4 methods that have the strongest evidence base.
-We will explore 7 other “options to avoid” later on.
+These are the 4 methods that have the strongest evidence to back them.
+We will explore 7 other “options” to avoid later on.

-If you’d rather skip all the sciencey stuff, check out this chart which quickly summarizes all 4 best food sensitivity test options.
+If you’d rather skip the scientific deep dive, check out this chart which quickly summarizes all of the best food sensitivity testing options.
 Click on the hyperlinks to jump to the section detailing that method.

 |ALCAT||Medium||High||Yes||High (older tech)||$1,115|